 The stores are stocked and our gardens are glowing orange.
 It’s pumpkin season!
 In Vermont the weather has cooled, the leaves are turning, and many people are craving the hearty, warm, and pumpkin spicy flavors of fall.

-If you’re someone who loads up on pumpkin spice everything you may be more in synch with nature than you thought!
+If you’re someone who loads up on pumpkin spice everything you may be more in sync with nature than you thought!
 The aromas and tastes will offer nostalgic, ritualistic, and warm fuzzy feelings, but autumn spices can offer great medicinal benefits as well.
 Cinnamon and ginger seem to be the top notes of fall and as we enter the dark, cold, and virus-infused season of winter, they can be used to help boost our immune systems.
 They are both very warming and stimulating spices, making them great additions to our food on cool and sluggish days.
 They aid in digestion and are wonderful for clearing congestion and improving circulation.

 These pumpkin spice chili stuffed peppers are nourishing, comforting, and ridiculously delicious!
 This recipe is also great for using up those last few stragglers of peppers and tomatoes in our gardens.